lizhanmit/learning-notes/spark-note/spark-note.md

 - generic RDD type
 - key-value RDD

-**When to use RDDs:** when you need fine-grained control over the physical distribution of data (custom partitioning of data).
+**When to use RDDs:**

+- When you need fine-grained control over the physical distribution of data (custom partitioning of data).
+- RDD is preferable for unstructured data.

 #### Printing Elements of an RDD